-Reporting a cat bite will subject the cat to 10-day quarantine in order to be observed for signs of rabies.
+Reporting a cat bite will subject the cat to 10-day quarantine to be observed for signs of rabies.

 How Can I Prove the Cat Was Dangerous?

-Typically, in order to successfully recover damages in a civil lawsuit, you (plaintiff) will have to be able to prove the cat owner was negligent under California law.
+Typically, to successfully recover damages in a civil lawsuit, you (plaintiff) will have to be able to prove the cat owner was negligent under California law.